afroozmsl/afroozmsl.github.io/_pages/publications.md

 **Mosallaei, A.** (2023).
 Do you see what I see?
-Perceptions and effects of image-text congruity in online climate change news articles. *National Communication Association.*.
+Perceptions and effects of image-text congruity in online climate change news articles. _National Communication Association_.

 Badiei, B., **Mosallaei, A.** (2023).
-Multiple erasures: The blind spots of American journalism and the ongoing revolutionary movement in Iran. *Canadian Communication Association.*.
+Multiple erasures: The blind spots of American journalism and the ongoing revolutionary movement in Iran. _Canadian Communication Association_.

 **Mosallaei, A.** (2022).
 Should I run this photo?
-A research agenda for examining news photo selection. *Association for Education in Journalism & Mass Communication.*.
+A research agenda for examining news photo selection. _Association for Education in Journalism & Mass Communication_.

 **Mosallaei, A.**, & Porpora, D. (2021).
 Legacy press coverage of the Iranian Bloody November in
-2019: A departure from the protest paradigm? *Association for Education in Journalism & Mass Communication.*.
+2019: A departure from the protest paradigm? _Association for Education in Journalism & Mass Communication_.

 **Mosallaei, A.**, & Porpora, D. (2021).
-Legacy press and citizen videos: Textual (but not visual) departure from the protest paradigm. *Association for Education in Journalism & Mass Communication Mid-winter Conference.*.
+Legacy press and citizen videos: Textual (but not visual) departure from the protest paradigm. _Association for Education in Journalism & Mass Communication Mid-winter Conference_.

 ### **White Papers**

 **Mosallaei, A.** (2024).
-[Social media’s untapped potential in the climate-change fight](https://www.freepress.net/blog/social-medias-untapped-potential-climate-change-fight). *Free Press*.
+[Social media’s untapped potential in the climate-change fight](https://www.freepress.net/blog/social-medias-untapped-potential-climate-change-fight). _Free Press_.